hariszhr/Substitution-Cipher-Breaker/README.md

 # Substitution-Cipher-Breaker

-This is a substitution Cipher Breaker implementation from following research paper: https://www.researchgate.net/publication/266714630_A_fast_method_for_cryptanalysis_of_substitution_ciphers
+This is a fast approach for breaking substitution cipher encryption, taken from following research paper: https://www.researchgate.net/publication/266714630_A_fast_method_for_cryptanalysis_of_substitution_ciphers